Updated March 2019

 Hidden away in a corner of King George VI Park, you will find the stunning Italianate Glasshouse, the owners operate a small cafe serving Cream Teas, Cakes and Scones at the weekends.
 The opening times are weather dependant, typically open on weekends and bank holidays from May to September/October.
 A very picturesque spot.

 A little out of the way in George Street.
 This is a pleasant quiet spot for a quality brunch or lunch.
 They also serve a nice selection of cup cakes baked on the premises.

-A stylish Cafe, Bar and Record Shop.
-They are licensed and occasionally have live music and Open Mic on weekends.
-They serve good coffee and homemade cakes.
-For more substantial food check out the kitchen menu.
+A stylish Cafe Bar that is now under new management.
+They are licensed and plan to have live music events.
 They also have a lovely sheltered courtyard with a stunning mirror mosaic.

 A boutique hotel in Addington Street with a restaurant, a casual dining area called the Addington Street Kitchen and a bar.
 They also have a garden area at the back that is open to non residents.